What are the best questions to ask a financial adviser?

 Since 2013 financial advisers providing advice on pensions, investments and annuities cannot receive commission from the product provider.
 Some products such as mortgages, life insurance, property and travel insurance are not covered under the 2013 legislation, so advisers can still receive commission on these products.

 Since financial advisers do not receive commission on most products they recommend they will instead charge their clients a fee.
-The fees charged by financial advisers do vary considerably with a recent survey by the financial adviser comparison website VouchedFor* illustrating this.
+The fees charged by financial advisers can vary considerably with a recent survey by the financial adviser comparison website VouchedFor* illustrating this.
 VouchedFor asked advisers featured on their site to publish their charges.
 A total of 423 advisers, representing 263 firms, did so.
 The website found the average initial fee was 1.72% and the average annual ongoing charge was 0.69%.
 Hourly fees ranged from £125 to £250 with an average of £178.
 For investment advice initial fees drop sharply the more money a client invests.
 On average, someone with a portfolio worth £100,000 would be charged 2.06%, while an investor with £500,000 would pay 1.24%.

 The way fees are structured also varies so it is worth asking a financial adviser what options are available, the following are typical examples.